HenryNVP/ai-tutor/README.md

 ## ⚠️ Notes

-### Rate Limiting

-When using Gemini API, you may encounter rate limit errors (429) during testing or heavy usage.
-The system includes:
-- Automatic retries with exponential backoff (up to 5 retries)
-- Delays between requests in E2E tests
-- If rate limits persist, wait a few minutes between test runs or check your API quota

 ### Demo Mode vs Full Ingestion

 - **Demo Mode** (default): Documents are cached only (parsed, not chunked/embedded).
 Ideal for large context models like Gemini that can process full documents.